 If land application was banned, it is estimated that it would cost roughly \$117M annually to ONLY dispose of biosolids in landfills.
-This expense would directly impact Texans' water/wastewater rates.
-In ADDITION to increased landfill disposal fees - hauling fees, staging fees, and treatment fees would also increase.
+This expense would directly impact Texans' water/waste water rates in ADDITION as hauling fees and treatment costs would also increase.
 Initial numbers estimated that a ban would immediately double or triple the wet ton disposal cost of biosolids, and by 2030, the cost would be approximately 16 times higher.